couplebits/veeam-aws-lab/README.md

 The script will iterate through the list of attendees and delete their resources, 8 users at a time.
 This limit has been implemented to avoid exceeding AWS rate limits and causing errors.

 ### NOTES ON MASS DEPLOYMENT
 - Be mindful of AWS service quotas.
 In particular, the default VPC quota is limited to (5) VPCs per region.
-Quotas must be increased in both regions within both accounts, four regions total.
+Quotas must be increased in both regions within both accounts.
 - In the backup account primary region, the AWS service quota for _Stack sets per administrator account_ may need to be increased, as each user's deployment includes 3 stack sets.